 Unfortunately, we found no guarantee offered by Nature’s Bounty.
 In our view, a solid guarantee reflects the manufacturer’s belief in its product and a money-back guarantee allows the user to test the product without risk.

-Nature’s Bounty Fish Oil 1000 mg contains a healthful amount of Omega-3 fatty acids and the fishing fleets it sources from comply with the Marine Research Institute to improve sustainability.
+Nature’s Bounty Fish Oil 1000 mg contains a healthful amount of Omega-3 fatty acids and the fishing fleets it sources from complying with the Marine Research Institute to improve sustainability.
 At the time of writing it had also garnered good Amazon customer ratings with 85% positive and only 8% negative from 56 reviews.

 However, the drawbacks are also notable.
 Perhaps most concerning is the long list of unnecessary secondary ingredients.
 These contain potential allergens that may harm some individuals.
 There also seems to be no independent verification of purity and safety.
 This is especially concerning in a product made outside the United States in a non-FDA registered facility.
 Nature’s Bounty also appears to offer no money-back guarantee, which leads us to doubt the product’s efficacy.
 Our bottom line is that, after careful consideration, we cannot recommend this product.